Omkarkarnik/Board-Game/README.md

 This project is a board game cafe website makeover for **[Sip n Play](https://www.sipnplaynyc.com/)** that features everything about their company needs.

 # KEY FEATURES 🔑
-- An Events Schedule that displays the upcoming board game events
+- An events schedule that displays the upcoming board game events
 - A responsive landing page that compatible to all screen sizes, including mobile devices.

 # HOW TO RUN THE PROJECT